 Tortola has white sandy beaches, including Cane Garden Bay and Smuggler’s Cove.
-In Sage Mountain National Park is a forested area in the island’s southwest.
+Sage Mountain National Park is a forested area in the island’s southwest.
 Road Town is the capital of the British Virgin Islands.
 This place is the undisputed yachting hub of the BVI.
 The modern and well-equipped marina is the starting point for most BVI charter adventures.

 Columbus saw for the first time the British Virgin Islands in 1493.
 The abundance of small landmasses clustered together intrigued him.
 Although the Spanish discovered the Tortola island, they did not spend much time there, and soon they explored other islands.